ISingh2015/TestCmsMongo/readme.md

 ````$xslt
 java -jar jarfileName.jar
 ````
-You will see the application up on port 80.
-Browse the application using a web browser open chrome browser and navigate to http://localhost:80
+You will see the application up on port 8080.
+Browse the application, open chrome browser and navigate to http://localhost:8080

-Add Sample Audio files to HillGreensDB using Mongo DB CLI as below
+Add Sample Audio files to <MongoDBName> using Mongo DB CLI as below
 ````$xslt
-mongofiles -d HillGreensDb put song.mp3
+mongofiles -d <MongoDBName> put song.mp3
 ````